+So, what does catnip do to cats if they eat it?
 If your kitty decides to smush her face in the catnip and scarf it down, there’s a strong chance she’ll slip into a sedated state of bliss.
 Yep, at this point your feline is zoned out and no doubt hallucinating waterfalls of gravy cascading down walls that are now made of infinite cardboard.
 For proof, the video above captures seven — count ‘em — totally blitzed cats.

+What does catnip do to cats when they roll around in it?
 Ever wondered why your cat decides to rub her body and face all over the catnip leaves rather than smell or ingest them?
 Well, that’s because she’s attempting to bruise the leaves so that more of that addictive nepetalactone manna gets released.
 It’s a bit like massaging kale leaves with olive oil when you’re making a salad.

-But what does catnip do cats physically?
+But what does catnip do to cats physically?
 When a cat gets all in a catnip state of mind, it’s not uncommon to display the following symptoms: Bugged-out eyes, frantic rubbing and rolling around, a brief and hilarious sense of disorientation and bizarro meows.

+So, what does catnip do to cats if they ingest a LOT of it?
+Can cats overdose on catnip?
 Not really.
 Catnip is natural — you can buy seeds to grow it yourself on your kitchen windowsill or in your backyard.
 So, all that will really happen if your kitty decides to break into the secret catnip stash is that she might end up puking a little of it back up.
 Oh, and maybe her poop will turn into rivers of diarrhea for a minute.
 But after that?
 She’ll be right back to normal.
 Think of the potential effects of a catnip binge as little more than the feline version of a particularly messy human hangover.